totallynotdrait/AloxEngine/README.md

 pip install -r .\requirements.txt python alox.py
 ```
-Note that Alox and its engine is currently in development
+Note: Alox and its engine is currently in development
+      Alox will automarically redirect to `.\index.html` for now

 # What it supports?